z-katas/arch-katas-dcc/ADRs/adr-idp.md

 proposed

 ## Context
-Identity and access control is a critical piece of the spotlight app since it will be part of every usecase for the user, However it is complicated to build and manage an identity system.
+Identity and access control is a critical piece of the spotlight app since it will be part of every usecase for the user, However building a robust identity management system comes with its own challenges around security,compliance, management and monitoring.

 ### Alternatives
-* Building an identity service by our own
+* Building an identity service in-house.
 * Using an open source self hosted identity platforms like Keycloak, Apache LDAP
-* Using a fully managed 3rd party identity platform like Auth0, Okta
+* Using a fully managed 3rd party identity platform like Auth0, Okta.